Asaduji/SW_Pcap_to_drop_info/README.md

 # Usage
-Drop the .pcapng file into the .exe, it will generate the dump as .json in the same directory as the .pcapng file
+Drop the .pcapng file into the .exe, it will generate the dump as .json in the same directory as the .pcapng file You must whitelist the IPs by adding them to the IpWhitelist.txt file, packets received to an IP not present there will be ignored

 # Compilation
 To compile just open the solution in Visual Studio 2022 and click "Compile", you can also compile the SWCryptWrapper.dll from its project solution the same way.